-Jennifer Wong has been with Robertsons for 20 years and is a partner in the Private Equity & Commercial Department.
+Jennifer Wong has been with Robertsons for 20 years and is a consultant in the Private Equity & Commercial Department.
 She is a corporate lawyer and focuses on practice areas related to cross-border mergers and acquisitions, joint ventures, equity investments, financing transactions, corporate restructurings, and post-IPO regulatory compliance.

 Prior to joining Robertsons, Jennifer was part of the Company Secretarial team for a large locally listed bank.